How to Investigate User Logins – Intro to Incident Response Triage (Part 4) in 2019

 - Application: Are users logging in using unexpected remote access applications?

-- This can happen if the bad guys have installed a remote access application (that is still generating audit logs), or if the bad guys are using remote desktop when a different application is normally used.
+- This can happen if the intruders have installed a remote access application (that is still generating audit logs), or if the intruders are using remote desktop when a different application is normally used.

 - To answer this question, you need to review the audit logs and identify the unique applications that are used for logins.